georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Known issues
 ============

-Overwriting Magento media location (or another core directory) may cause some errors in modules not consistently using \\Magento\\Framework\\Filesystem for directory and file operations (including Magento Core modules).
+Overwriting the Magento media location (or another core directory) may cause some errors in modules not consistently using \\Magento\\Framework\\Filesystem for directory and file operations (including Magento Core modules).

 In some cases, operations on files or directories are performed directly with PHP functions, or \\Magento\\Framework\\Filesystem\\DriverInterface objects are obtained directly from ObjectManager.
 Obtaining a driver object form the filesystem object will avoid this type of problem.

 Most of the inconsistencies from Magento core modules are fixed in Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules, and is part of the plan to include these improvements in the Magento Community project.

-However overwriting Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module Bb_Storage and the module implementing the driver of your choice eg: Bb_StorageS3.
+However overwriting the Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module Bb_Storage and the module implementing the driver of your choice eg: Bb_StorageS3.

 This module is not yet compatible with New Magento Media Gallery.